EventuallyFixed/timesync/README.md

 - Ongoing

 # ToDo
+- Revamp the main Snapshots screen layout, to be more mobile friendly.
 - Allow upload and save of SSH private keys.
-  - Save keys in file system: timesync/profiles/profileId/KeyFile.
+  - Save keys in file system: ./vendor/app/profile/profileId/KeyFile.
   - Check for existence of key before upload (one key per profile?
 Overwrite option?).
 - Include & Exclude:
   - Issue with selection of symlinks pointing to files/folders.
     - Perhaps these should be selectable as the linked-to type?
       - How will rsync deal with the symlinks?
-- Revamp the Snapshots screen layout, to be more mobile friendly.
 - Translate settings into rsync commands:
   - Execute the rsync commands!
 - Logic to build script to do Smart Remove.